-- Dry brush the windows with a dry rag that covered the circular sponge.
+- Dry brush the windows with a dry rag that covers the circular sponge.
 Eliminating some of the dirt this way first reduces the muddy mess a spray cleaner will create later.

 - Spray the glass with several coats of a powerful window cleaner.
-Look for a product product that cuts through crud and grease much quicker than water and vinegar and dries to a streak-free shine—you may even be able to find an option that's eco-friendly.
+Look for a product that cuts through crud and grease and dries to a streak-free shine.

-- Wipe the cleaner from the windows using clean rags that you can slip over the circular sponge.
+- Wipe the cleaner from the windows using clean rags that you slip over the circular sponge.

 Dirty window screens can also reduce the amount of natural light in your home.
 One of the best ways to clean them is to pop them out, bring them outside, and hose them down with water.